 - Do not bring passport pictures.
 Passport pictures are to be taken by the Consulate.

-- When going to the Consulate, make sure you wear decent attire (no sleeveless and/or collarless attire).
+- When going to the Consulate or Consular outreach, make sure you wear decent attire (no sleeveless and/or collarless attire).

 - Just before your photo and biometrics are taken by the Consulate staff, please remove your eyeglasses/contact lenses, necklace, earrings, and when applicable, facial piercings.